bmfukushima/KatanaWidgets/README.md

 ### Installation
-Append this directory to your `KATANA_RESOURCES` environment variable.
+Append this directory to your `$KATANA_RESOURCES` environment variable.

 Install your license file under `$KATANABEBOP/license.txt` or place it in the environment variable `$KATANABEBOPLICENSE`